 The salary of PTs and PTAs vary based on location, experience, and expertise.
 As of 2010, the median salary of a PT was $76,310 and $37,710 for a PTA*.

-Occupational therapy is probably the most similar job to a physical therapist.
+Occupational therapy and speech pathology is probably the most similar job to a physical therapist.
 Where physical therapists concentrate on exercise and other therapies that build physical strength, flexibility and relieve pain, occupational therapists provide patients with self-care, recreational and work-related treatments to encourage independent living.

-Other jobs that share some similar qualities to PT include radiologists, chiropractors, speech language pathologists, nurse practitioners, athletic trainers and physician assistants.
+Other jobs that share some similar qualities to PT include radiologists, chiropractors, nurse practitioners, athletic trainers and physician assistants.

 Similar medical fields to PTA jobs are registered nurses, dental assistants, occupational therapist assistants, pharmacy technicians and medical assistants.

+Alternatively, temporary work assignments allow you the freedom to fulfill a passion for travel, scale back your current practice, or participate in social causes important to you.
 Traveling therapists can also enjoy the benefits of higher income potential.
 Traveling physical therapists and assistants have a tendency to be paid more than their static therapist counterparts.
+Start your adventure today!

 Salary sources: *Bureau of Labor Statistics